loda-lang/loda-programs/oeis/list0.md

 * [A028356](http://oeis.org/A028356) ([program](028/A028356.asm)): Simple periodic sequence underlying clock sequence A028354.
 * [A028357](http://oeis.org/A028357) ([program](028/A028357.asm)): Partial sums of A028356.
 * [A028358](http://oeis.org/A028358) ([program](028/A028358.asm)): Partial sums of A028357.
+* [A028362](http://oeis.org/A028362) ([program](028/A028362.asm)): Total number of self-dual binary codes of length 2n.
+Totally isotropic spaces of index n in symplectic geometry of dimension 2n.
 * [A028375](http://oeis.org/A028375) ([program](028/A028375.asm)): Squares of (odd numbers not divisible by 5).
 * [A028387](http://oeis.org/A028387) ([program](028/A028387.asm)): a(n) = n + (n+1)^2.
 * [A028390](http://oeis.org/A028390) ([program](028/A028390.asm)): Nearest integer to 3n/4 unless that is an integer, when 3n/2.